Mirsad Fazlagić: Managerial career

 In 1974, Fazlagić was named player-manager of FK Sarajevo, which he led for one season, eventually being transferred to the club's youth department in order to gain more coaching experience.
 After eight years of managing the youth teams, he was named assistant manager to former club and international teammate Boško Antić.
 The pair led a talented team of youngsters, including the likes of Faruk Hadžibegić, Husref Musemić, Slaviša Vukičević, Predrag Pašić and Zijad Švrakić, to the Yugoslav First League title in 1985, thus becoming champions both as players and as managers.
 In 1986, he was named assistant to Mirko Jozić in the Yugoslavia under-20 team, taking the side to the 1987 FIFA World Youth Championship in Chile.
 The team, fielding many future European stars including Zvonimir Boban, Robert Prosinečki, Davor Šuker and Predrag Mijatović, lifted the trophy.
 In 1988, he had a brief stint in Melbourne, Australia with Footscray JUST in the National Soccer League.
 From 1989 to 1990, he also managed Anorthosis Famagusta FC in the Cypriot First Division.
 With the start of the Bosnian war and the Siege of Sarajevo in 1992, Fazlagić rejoined FK Sarajevo and took part in the club's famous 1993–94 World tour, with the goal of garnering support and international aid for the newly independent state.
 After the end of the war he worked as a manager in Kuwait.

 Personal life

 His son-in-law, Mirza Varešanović is a former Bosnia and Herzegovina international player and current manager.
+His grandsons Mak and Dal Varešanović are professional footballers.